FarmBot-Docs/farmbot-genesis/v1.7/extras/cad.md

 The FarmBot CAD models are licensed under the [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 In short, this means you are free to use the FarmBot CAD models, 2D drawings, and other supporting documents as you please, without attribution or needing to request permission.
 This includes viewing, copying, modifying, and redistributing the files for any purpose, even commercial purposes.
 These files come with no warranty, express or implied.

-# Why Onshape?

-For more information about Onshape and our decision to use it, read [this blog post](https://farm.bot/blogs/news/farmbot-meet-onshape).